hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_558e018d-91d7-479e-9a46-385c298123dd-0_3.content.md

 # AI on Distant Planet

-Welcome to our website showcasing the incredible work of our team of AInauts!
+Welcome to our website showcasing the incredible work of our team of Ainautes!
 Our group is currently conducting experiments on a distant planet, with a red sun setting behind us.

-## Who are the AInauts?
+## Who are the Ainautes?

-The AInauts are a team of scientists and engineers who specialize in artificial intelligence and space exploration.
+The Ainautes are a team of scientists and engineers who specialize in artificial intelligence and space exploration.
 Our mission is to push the boundaries of what is possible and discover new worlds and technologies.

 ## Our Current Mission